 The Department of Political Science and Criminal Justice places most students in local settings; however, internships may also be completed outside the region.
 A minimum of 112 hours of on-site work is required for 3 credit hours of CJ 496 or PSC 496.
 Students may enroll for up to 3 hours in their PSC/CJ major and/or 3 hours in their PSC/CJ minor.
 Each intern will be required, in consultation with Dr. Reynolds, to develop a final essay.
 The details will be provided by Dr. Reynolds.
 Additionally, a monthly activity report is required for undergraduates; instructions will be provided.
 Particular emphasis will be placed in the paper upon the relationship between the internship experience and academic course work.

 MPA Internships (PSC 596)

-Students in the MPA Program who are not suitably employed full-time in public agencies may be allowed to enroll in PSC 596, Graduate Internship in Public Administration, for a maximum of six semester hours.
-Normally, admission to the Internship Program will be dependent upon the following prerequisites:
+Students in the MPA Program may be allowed to enroll in PSC 596, for a maximum of six semester hours.
+Typically, admission to the Internship Program will require:

-- Approval by the internship coordinator, Dr. Hollingsworth
+2. Approval by the internship coordinator, Dr. Reynolds